Siddharth-Dev/draggable_panel_flutter/README.md

   - listener: Listener to get callback when the panel is Dragged, minimised, maximised
   - defaultShow: Initial state of panel show/hide
   - dockStateBottomMargin: Bottom margin for dock state
+  - childBetweenTopAndBottom: Widget is placed between Top and Bottom widget
+  - childBetweenTopAndBottomHeight: Height of the between widget
+  - childBetweenTopAndBottomWidth: Width of the between widget
+  - childBetweenTopAndBottomLeftMargin: Left margin for the between child
+  - childBetweenTopAndBottomRightMargin: Right margin for the between child

 ### Note: As you can see we have to place every widget inside same stack to access the touch event from panel when minimised.
 I am looking for something which may allow us to pass touch events to back widget without placing them in same stack.
 In case you find anything let me know.